-Upon detection of a data integrity error, the TSF shall perform actions that cannot be described here, for confidentiality reasons.
+115 Upon detection of a data integrity error, the TSF shall perform actions that cannot be described here, for confidentiality reasons.

-5.1.3.15 Notification of physical attack (FPT PHP.2)
+5.1.3.15 Notification of physical attack (FPT_PHP.2)

-- The TOE Security Functions shall provide unambiguous detection of physical tampering that might compromise the TOE Security Functions. - The TOE Security Functions shall provide the capability to determine whether physical tampering with the TOE security function's devices or elements has occurred. - For the clock and voltage supply operating changes by the environment in ISSUER and USER configurations, the TOE security functions shall monitor the devices and elements and notify the ISSUER administrator or the USER when physical tampering with the TOE security functions devices has occurred.
+- 116 The TOE Security Functions shall provide unambiguous detection of physical tampering that might compromise the TOE Security Functions. - 117 The TOE Security Functions shall provide the capability to determine whether physical tampering with the TOE security function's devices or elements has occurred. - 118 For operating changes or fault injections performed on the clock, the voltage supply or other chip functions, by the environment in ISSUER and USER configurations, the TOE security functions shall monitor the devices and elements and notify the ISSUER administrator or the USER when physical tampering with the TOE security functions devices has occurred.

-5.1.3.16 Resistance to physical attack (FPT PHP.3)
+5.1.3.16 Resistance to physical attack (FPT_PHP.3)

-- The TOE Security Functions shall resist physical manipulation and physical probing, to the TSF by responding automatically such that the TOE security policy is not violated. - Note: as described in the CC part 2 annexes, technology limitations and relative physical exposure of the TOE must be considered.
+- 119 The TOE Security Functions shall resist physical manipulation and physical probing, to the TSF by responding automatically such that the TOE security policy is not violated. - 120 Note: as described in the CC part 2 annexes, technology limitations and relative physical exposure of the TOE must be considered.

-120 Refinement
+121 Refinement

 The TOE will implement appropriate measures to continuously counter physical manipulation and physical probing.
 Due to the nature of these attacks (especially manipulation) the TOE can by no means detect attacks on all of its elements.
 Therefore, permanent protection against these attacks is required ensuring that the TSP could not be violated at any time.
-Hence, "automatic response" means here (i) assuming that there might be an attack at any time and (ii) countermeasures are provided at any time.
+Hence, "automatic response" means here (i)assuming that there might be an attack at any time and (ii)countermeasures are provided at any time.